sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 ### Third - Publish to the staging repository

+> *Note:* sbt-sonatype is a third-party plugin meaning it is not covered by Lightbend subscription.

 To simplify the usage of the Sonatype's Nexus, add the following line to `build.sbt` to import the [sbt-sonatype plugin][sbt-sonatype] to your project:
 ```